BingfanTian96/Twitter-Clone/README.md

 ## This project is deployed on Render:

-You can start vist our Twitter clone project from [link](https://twitter-clone-cm03.onrender.com/)
+You can start visit our Twitter clone project from [link](https://twitter-clone-cm03.onrender.com/)

 ## Collaborators:
  - Yiran Wang, Bingfan Tian